 Buying a new home can be a stressful experience.
-You have checked out your neighborhood, your schools and your commute.
+You’ve checked out your neighborhood, your schools, and your commute.
 You have some new furniture in mind.
-And you don’t want any hidden surprises, right?
+You don’t want any hidden surprises, right?
 A termite inspection is just one of the steps to allow you to enjoy your new home for many years to come.

 Termite Inspection Basics